 Atria’s first mass timber building is currently in planning and will soon be constructed in downtown Oshawa.

-Heating and cooling large buildings typically requires vast amounts of electricity and fossil fuels.
-Reducing consumption of these resources lowers the building’s ongoing environmental impact, its operating costs and its exposure to energy price volatility.
+Heating and cooling large buildings typically require vast amounts of electricity and fossil fuels.
+Reducing the consumption of these resources lowers the building’s ongoing environmental impact, its operating costs and its exposure to energy price volatility.

 Ground source heating (geothermal) uses the fairly constant temperature of the earth several metres below grade in concert with a heat pump system to moderate temperature within the building.
 As a result, other than fossil fuels used to produce electricity to drive the heat pump system, heating and cooling the building produces no greenhouse gases.

 Sustainability, though, is not exclusively about energy consumption.
 Managing our water resources is also critical.
 For this reason,

 Atria uses plumbing fixtures designed to provide greater efficiency, reducing wastewater without compromising comfort.

 Waste from building sites also contributes to environmental degradation.
 After remediating any site to remove environmental